mdzierzkowski/minimal-slackware-tags/base/README.md

-**Minimal base**: this tagfiles provide a minimal usable installation of Slackware Linux including UEFI boot, kernel-huge, wired and wireless networking, but no Xorg.
+**Minimal base**: these tagfiles provide a minimal usable installation of Slackware Linux including UEFI boot, kernel-huge, wired and wireless networking, but no Xorg.
 However there are some broken dependencies:

 ```
 /usr/bin/floppyd from floppy